DrupalizeMe/drupal_user_guide/auto_screenshots/README.txt

    and change 'skip' to another value to run it (see the definitions in the UserGuideDemoTestBase.php file).

-3. At the bottom of the page, you should see a form (from the Greasemonkey script).
+3. At the bottom of the page, you should see first a list of all the backups that were made during the test.
+You can copy the .gz files in these directories into the "backups" directory under this directory, in the subdirectory for the appropriate language.

+4. Below the list of backups, you should see a form (from the Greasemonkey script).
 Enter the values and click the button.
 You'll need to supply:

 - The output directory where you'd like the screen shots to be saved,